tvogiannou/hephaestus/README.md

 > Working with multiple devices & instances is not currently supported.

-#### Renderer
+### Renderer
 A renderer is the main point of interaction between client code and the hephaestus library, taking care of most Vulkan setup for rendering a frame.
-There two types of available renderers, depending wether the device manager has been initialized with a window handle or not (see sections below).
+There are two types of available renderers, depending whether the device manager has been initialized with a window handle or not (see sections below).

  ```c++
 // create & initialize a swap chain renderer